Einsteincrown/stellarmind/README.md

 **Autonomous AI Research Agent on Stellar**

-StellarMind is an autonomous AI research agent that delivers sharp, crypto-native research reports.
-It is unlocked via an **x402 micropayment** on the Stellar network, ensuring a secure and verifiable value exchange for high-quality intelligence.
+StellarMind is an autonomous AI research agent that delivers sharp, crypto native research reports.
+It is unlocked via an x402 micropayment on the Stellar network, ensuring a secure and verifiable value exchange for high quality intelligence.

+Demo link:
+Youtube:

 ## ✦ How It Works
 1. **Submit Query**: User enters a research query (e.g., "Analyze the impact of Soroban on Stellar TVL").